Stereo Skyline: 2007–08:Stereo Skyline EP and departure of Villani

-2008-09: Departure of Villani and signing to Columbia Records

-In September 2008, after numerous conflicts with the band, Villani was fired.
-He formed Set In Colour immediately after his departure with Angenbroich and Purpura, former Stereo Skyline members, along with Kenny Gallart on drums.
-The band continued with Bard as its new leader and recruited Brian Maddox of Scenes and Sirens to replace Villani on guitar.
-In November 2008, Marotta left the band for undisclosed reasons, and Maddox switched to bass guitar.
+In September 2008, Villani left the group.
+He was replaced by Brian Maddox who joined the group in New York after his band Scenes and Sirens broke up.
+In November 2008, Marotta left the band for undisclosed reasons.
 In January 2009, the band signed a publishing deal with Sony/ATV Music Publishing.
 In February 2009, the band was taken on by the Paradigm Booking Agency.
 In June 2009, the band had signed a record deal with Columbia Records.
-In September 2009, the band played a string of shows with Mitchel Musso and are referred to many times in the video for "Shout It" which was shot primarily at the September 9, 2009, show they played with Musso, KSM and Jimmy Robbins at the House of Blues in Boston, Massachusetts.
-In the video, Musso wears a Stereo Skyline bracelet.
+They made an acoustic performance at Denny's that same month.
+The group performed at the 2009 Bamboozle Festival and supported Hey Monday's US tour in the summer.
+The group toured with Mitchel Musso in September 2009.

-2010: Gaining exposure and Stuck on Repeat
+2010: Stuck on Repeat

 The band was featured in Alternative Press magazine as one of its "100 Bands You Need to Know" for 2010.

-On April 26, 2010, after being the touring guitarist since January 2010, Clayton Johnson, formerly of A Bird A Sparrow and IT BOYS!, officially joined Stereo Skyline as its permanent guitarist and backing vocalist.
+On April 26, 2010, after being the touring guitarist since January 2010, Clayton Johnson officially joined Stereo Skyline as its permanent guitarist and backing vocalist.
 The band appeared on the MTV show Silent Library with Hey Monday.
+They also performed at the Bamboozle Road Show 2010 in May.

-The band's album, Stuck On Repeat, was released on July 20, 2010.
+The band's album, Stuck on Repeat, was released on July 20, 2010.
 It was produced by Blake Healy (formerly of Metro Station) and includes production and songwriting work by S*A*M and Sluggo and Adam Schlesinger.
-The band went on its first headlining tour to promote the album with The Audition, Cash Cash, The Downtown Fiction and Cady Groves for support from July 28 to August 21.
+The album's lead single, "Tongue Tied" was released on June 15, 2010.
+The group released the second single from the album, "Me & You" on November 30, 2010.
+The band went on their first headlining tour called the Stuck on Repeat tour to promote the album with The Audition, Cash Cash, The Downtown Fiction and Cady Groves for support in the summer of 2010.
+The group also headlined the Shop Til You Rock tour.

-On November 1, 2010, the band performed live for Good Day New York.
+On November 1, 2010, the band made their debut televised performance on Good Day New York.
+The group toured for the remainder of 2010 with The Summer Set, Mod Sun and Austin Gibbs.